Wang Ziming (footballer): Beijing Guoan

+Chengdu Rongcheng

+On 6 January 2026, Chinese Super League club Chengdu Rongcheng announced that it had signed Wang Ziming.

 International career

 Wang made his debut for China national football team on 7 June 2019 in a 2–0 home win against Philippines in an international friendly game, as an 80th-minute substitute for Yang Xu.

+On 24 September 2026, Wang scored his first international goal with a hat-trick in a 3–0 win over Maldives in a friendly match.